Efficient presolving methods for the influence maximization problem: Computational results

-As it can be seen in Table \ref{table: RC_ICM}, when the network has a small density $\rho$ or activation probability $p$, the singleton nodes (nodes without any incoming arc) are more likely to appear in the live-arc graphs.
-As a result, the SNA can eliminate a considerably large numbers of variables and nonzeros.
-In contrast, the SCNA is more effective in eliminating the variables and nonzeros when the network has a relatively large value of $\rho$ or $p$.
-This is reasonable since as $\rho$ or $p$ increases, the original live-arc graphs contain more arcs, and as a result, bigger SCCs are likely to appear.
-As for the numbers of nodes and arcs in the compact live-arc graphs, we can observe that they are much smaller than those in the original live-arc graphs and the larger $\rho$ or $p$ is, the more reductions are detected by the SCNA.
-For the INA, since the isomorphic nodes inside each scenario have been identified by the SCNA, the additional reductions come from the detection of the isomorphic nodes among different scenarios.
-Nevertheless, we can observe a clear reduction on the number of variables (beyond the SCNA).
-However, the reduction on the number of nonzeros is relatively small, which is due to the fact that most eliminated variables are associated with small reachability sets as we set $\maxlength=8$ in Algorithm \ref{algorithm_INA} (in subsection \ref{subsec:parameter}, we will perform numerical experiments to confirm that setting $\maxlength=8$ in Algorithm \ref{algorithm_INA} is enough to identify almost all pairs of isomorphic nodes).
+As it can be seen in Table \ref{table: RC_ICM}, when the network has a small \revv{connectivity} $\rho$ or activation probability $p$, the singleton nodes (nodes without any incoming arc) are more likely to appear in the live-arc graphs.
+As a result, the SNA can eliminate a considerably large numbers of variables and \revv{elements in the reachability sets}.
+In contrast, the SCNA is more effective in eliminating the variables and \revv{elements in the reachability sets} when the network has a relatively large value of $\rho$ or $p$.
+This is reasonable since as $\rho$ or $p$ increases, the original live-arc graphs contain more arcs, and as a result, \revv{more nodes are likely to be strongly connected with other nodes}.
+As for the numbers of nodes and arcs in the compact live-arc graphs, we can observe that they are much smaller than those in the original live-arc graphs, and \revv{in general}, the larger $\rho$ or $p$ is, the more reductions are detected by the SCNA. \revv{For the INA, we can observe a clear reduction on the number of variables (beyond the SCNA).} However, \revv{in most cases}, the reduction on the number of \revv{elements in the reachability sets} is relatively small, which is due to the fact that most eliminated variables are associated with small reachability sets as we set $\maxlength=8$ in Algorithm \ref{algorithm_INA} (in \revv{Section} \ref{subsec:parameter}, we will perform numerical experiments to confirm that setting $\maxlength=8$ in Algorithm \ref{algorithm_INA} is enough to identify almost all pairs of isomorphic nodes).